srones/Subset-Sum-Project/README.md

 ## Local Search Solution

-[Local search](https://en.wikipedia.org/wiki/Local_search_(optimization)) is a hueristic that modifies an initial non-optimal candidate solution to make it more optimal.
+[Local search](https://en.wikipedia.org/wiki/Local_search_(optimization)) is a heuristic that modifies an initial non-optimal candidate solution to make it more optimal.
 This local search algorithm uses a [1-Opt](https://en.wikipedia.org/wiki/2-opt) neighborhood - meaning that the local search checks every subset that either includes or excludes 1 element relative to the initial solution.
 If a more optimal solution is found, it is used as the initial solution for another round of local search, and this process is repeated until no better solution is found.